hadez8877/one-dark-pro-for-zed/README.md

    - Consistent UI elements
    - Terminal colors optimization

-## Screenshots
+## Preview

-### One Dark Pro
-This theme features a carefully curated, vibrant color palette, which primarily aims to improve the readability of the source code.
+This theme has been developed with a focus on providing a visually appealing and highly functional coding environment.
+One of the key elements of this theme is its carefully curated color palette, designed to enhance the overall aesthetic and user experience.

+![One Dark Pro](assets/previews/one-dark-pro-preview.png)

 > [!IMPORTANT]
-> All previews have been moved to [PREVIEWS.md](docs/PREVIEWS.md).
-If you'd like to see more previews, you can visit the documentation.

-![One Dark Pro](assets/previews/one-dark-pro-preview.png)
+> The complete collection of previews has been relocated to a dedicated file, which you can find at the following address: [PREVIEWS.md](docs/PREVIEWS.md).
+This move was made to improve organization and make the previews easier to access.

 ## Installation